 Markus Müschen Lab

-For these reasons, Müschen’s group has developed a comprehensive research program to predict relapse of ALL.
+For these reasons, Müschen’s group has developed a comprehensive research program to predict relapse of ALL and other B cell-derived lymphoid malignancies, including mantle cell lymphoma and B-CLL.
 Applying forward genetic screens in PDX models, his drug-discovery program will leverage newly discovered vulnerabilities to broaden treatment options and validate a diagnostic test.
 Müschen’s research is guided through close collaboration with clinician-scientists in the Children’s Oncology Group, a clinical trials group supported by the National Cancer Institute.
 As principal investigator of the National Cancer Institute’s Cancer Therapy Evaluation Program “preclinical drug-testing” project, he developed a testing platform with clinical, phenotypic and genetic annotation.